-There is a large gap between ANC4 attendance and IPTp 3, as well significant drops in coverage of subsequent doses of IPTp3.
-In 2016, the WHO estimated that coverage of IPTp1, 2, and 3 were 56%, 43%, and 19%, respectively.
-Although ANC4 attendance can range from 30-90% across Sub-Saharan countries, IPTp 3 rates fall in the 5-30% range [57].
+There is a large gap between pregnant women attending four ANC visits (ANC4) and who receive at least three doses of IPTp (IPTp3), as well as significant drops in coverage of IPTp3+ doses.
+In 2016, the WHO estimated that coverage of the first, second, and third dose of IPTp were 56%, 43%, and 19%, respectively.
+Although ANC4 attendance can range from 30-90% across Sub-Saharan countries, IPTp3 rates fall in the five-30% range.